pei886/tp/docs/UserGuide.md

 * A person's name and email are both basic contact information that are required to add a person.
 * Additional contact information such as phone number and telegram username can also be stored, but they are not required.

+**What is a duplicate person?**
+* When adding people into the project book, you might get an error stating that the person is already in the project book.
+* A person with the same phone number, email address or telegram username will be considered a duplicate person and cannot be added.
+* This is because two different people cannot have the same phone number, email address or telegram username.
+* People with the same name are not considered duplicate because it is possible for people to have the same name (Even the same full name).

 </box>

 Feature | Command word | Command format | Example